nicklafferty/craftycody/content/crafts/diy-dining-table.md

 ![](/uploads/in-progress-dining-table-build-diy-10.jpg)

 I decided to attach the tabletop inside the house because it was so heavy.
 I can lift the frame fine on my own, but those hefty 2x10s probably add about 60 pounds.
+I used four screws along the bottom of the 4x4 and made sure one went into each individual board.